mjclemente/mjclemente.github.io/_posts/2020-05-23-commandbox-5-cfhttp-ssl-issues.md

 This, of course, made no sense and was the last place we thought to look.
 I put together a [repro](https://github.com/mjclemente/commandbox-ssl-cfhttp-repro) and opened a ticket for the issue: [CommandBox-1173](https://ortussolutions.atlassian.net/browse/COMMANDBOX-1173).

+___
+**Update - 06/05/2020**: A patch in CommandBox 5.1.1 resolved [the issue](https://ortussolutions.atlassian.net/browse/COMMANDBOX-1173) that lead to this post for Lucee servers, though I believe that servers started with Adobe ColdFusion still experience it.

+___

 ## The Runwar Argument

 Brad Wood, wizard of CommandBox that he is, responded to the ticket, asking me to try adding the following Runwar argument: `--ssl-eccdisable=false`.
 Sure enough, with that flag added, the formerly failing `cfhttp` requests worked, both with and without SSL enabled.